National Cake Day timeline

 Invite your friends over for a cake decorating contest

 You provide the base and they provide the creativity.
 Invite your friends over for a night full of frosting and laughs, and judge the cakes by the best, worst, and most creative designs.
-The winner gets to choose who gets cake in the face.

 Let them eat cake (at work)